This article was updated on December 7, 2021.

 - Gift cards through your bank – Many banks that specialize in small business services will have a program that allows you to acquire prepaid or customizable gift cards.
 Be sure to talk to your representative about options you have, as this might be a free service (up to a limit).

 - Gift card vendors – Specialty shops can create custom gift cards for your business.
-While this might be the more expensive option, they usually offer greater customizability and no limits on the number of cards.
+While this might be the more expensive option, they usually offer greater customizability and no limits on the number of gift card sales.

 The Virtual e-Gift Card